 3. Swap rice for cauliflower

-I used it in place of egg-fried rice in a stir-fry but it would also make a great alternative to couscous in salads.
-One head of cauliflower makes an excessive amount of 'rice' so I portioned out the rest into freezer bags and it will happily keep in my freezer for the next month.
+I used the cauliflower in a stir-fry in place of egg-fried rice but it would also make a great alternative to couscous in salads.
+One head of cauliflower made more 'rice' than I needed so I portioned out the rest into bags to store in the freezer where it will keep happily for a least a month.